labordynamicsinstitute/ldilab-manual/20-checking-unassigned-tickets.md

 - Update the bitbucket short name with the repository name of the previous cases.
 - Check if the older Jira ticket had restricted access data (i.e. Working location of restricted data was filled out).
 If yes:
     - Link Issue, select type "relates to" and add the aearep-xxx for the subtask "Request Restricted Access Data for AEAREP-nnn"
-    - Fill out Working location of restricted datawith the same L drive path
+    - Fill out Working location of restricted data with the same L drive path
     - Fill out Agreement Signed to match the older Jira ticket

 ## Non-standard unassigned cases